Our News

 Read all the Latest News, Views and Updates from the Centre and our Partners.

-Examining the ethical implications of natural language processing.
-The Edinburgh Futures Instituteโs Centre for Technomoral Futures and the School of Informatics are delighted to invite applications for this funded PhD studentship, to begin in the academic year 2025/2026.
+The Ethics and Philosophy of Science of Machine Learning.
+The School of Philosophy, Psychology and Language Sciences and the Centre for Technomoral Futures at the University of Edinburgh are delighted to invite applications for this funded PhD studentship, to begin in the academic year 2026/2027.